JaylyDev/jaylydev.github.io/posts/script-repl-minecraft.md

 Currenly JavaScript is the only programming language that allow developers to use Script APIs from within their code.

+This add-on allows developers to debug JavaScript code and reports an error condition immediately in Minecraft in-game using this interpreter.
+This reduces the amount of script errors happened in your code development and time, and allows developers to experiment with the new features available in Script API modules in Minecraft.

 **Learning Minecraft's Script API**

 You are advised to learn JavaScript free from online courses available online before learning how to use Minecraft's Scripting API, such as the following: